If you want to create a successful app, it’s not enough to build a great product. You also need an effective mobile app marketing strategy.

 The most important parts of the listing are:

 - Images and/or video.

-- The first line of your description (on Google Play) or the subtitle (on the App Store).
+- The first line of your description or the subtitle.

-You can see how app listings are displayed on Google Play in the image below.
+You can see how listings are displayed on the Play Store in the image below.

-The other important parts of your listing are the star rating, number of downloads, and call-to-action.
-However, you can’t edit any of these things yourself so we won’t focus on them in this guide.
+The other important parts of your listing are the star rating, number of app downloads, and call-to-action.
+You can’t edit any of these things yourself so we won’t focus on them in this guide.

 Here are some notes about the things you can change.

-Your listing headline should contain the name of your app and make it clear what it is your app does.
+Your listing headline should contain the name of your mobile app and make it clear what it does.
 Some great examples from Google Play include: